Hashtag Web3 Logo

 Different bridge designs have varying security models:

-Native Bridges: Built by layer 2s themselves (Polygon, Arbitrum, Optimism).
-Leverage L2's security assumptions.
+• Native Bridges: Built by layer 2s themselves (Polygon, Arbitrum, Optimism).
+Use L2's security assumptions.
 Generally more trustworthy since their security is tied to L2 security.

-Validator-Based Bridges: Require trusting a set of validators/signers (often federation).
+• Validator-Based Bridges: Require trusting a set of validators or signers.
 More centralized but simpler.
 Examples: Matic, aBridge.

-Major hacks have hit trusting-validator bridges (Poly Network $611M, Ronin $625M), highlighting security risks of some designs.
+Major hacks have hit trusting-validator bridges, highlighting security risks of some designs.

 Bridge Economics and Usage